 In a similar vein, you can also host a monthly or quarterly team movie night (or day).
 Ask everyone to submit a vote for a movie and a time to watch it, then stream it through a conference call for the entire team to see, no matter where they’re located.

 Consider opening a chat channel so everyone can share reactions and hot takes during the movie, too.
-Tools like Netflix Party can be used to easily to sink the play time of videos as well.
+Tools like Teleparty (formally Netflix Party) can be used to easily to sink the play time of videos as well.
+Our team now does a trashy-reality show night the last Friday of every month.

 7. Share a Picture